megaport/terraform-provider-megaport/docs/data-sources/partner.md

 - `diversity_zone` (String) The diversity zone of the partner port.
 - `location_id` (Number) The unique identifier of the location of the partner port.
 - `product_name` (String) The name of the partner port.
 - `product_uid` (String) The unique identifier of the partner port.
-This ID may change over time as Megaport rotates ports for capacity management, which can cause warnings like "VXC B-End product UID is from a partner port, therefore it will not be changed" during unrelated modifications.
-To avoid this, once you've established your connections, you can explicitly set this value in your configuration to ensure stability.
+This ID may change when port parameters are modified, especially when changing which port has vxc_permitted: true.
+This can cause warnings like "VXC B-End product UID is from a partner port, therefore it will not be changed" during unrelated modifications.
+To ensure stability after establishing your connections, explicitly set this value in your configuration.

 ### Read-Only